ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 \end{align*}
 $$

-Under the hood, the operation simply means flipping one of the signals and sweeping it across the entire range, evaluating the area of the overlapping region.
+Under the hood, the operation simplifies to flipping one of the signals and sweeping it across the entire range, evaluating the area of the overlapping region.
 The two fundamental operations at play are shifting and adding.
 These two fundamental operations appear in all forms of convolution operation.
-This is shown in the following animation from [Wikipedia](https://en.wikipedia.org/wiki/Convolution).
+This is depicted in the following animation from [Wikipedia](https://en.wikipedia.org/wiki/Convolution).

 <figure align="center">
 <p>